mjk/uber-rush/README.md

     const UberRUSHClient = new UberRUSH({
         client_secret: YOUR_CLIENT_SECRET,
         client_id: YOUR_CLIENT_ID,
-        sandbox: true, // No couriers will actually be called if set
+        sandbox: true // No couriers will actually be called if set });
-        extrapolate: true // Animate courier path between server updates });

 #### Step 2: Get a quote